hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 first two tutorials, and is perhaps best left to a second reading.
-But, as always with a good hack, our reward is applications: we will find the length of the E. coli genome; see why unmanned spacecraft don't need to avoid asteroids; explain whether you should walk or run in the rain; and finally, prove the existence of atoms and calculate Avogadro's constant.
+But, as always with a good hack, our reward is applications: we will find the length of the E. coli genome; see why unmanned spacecraft aren't programmed to avoid asteroids; explain whether you should walk or run in the rain; and finally, prove the existence of atoms and weigh them.
 It's action-packed!

 *Random walks: an elementary approach.* Imagine an atom jiggling around randomly in a hot gas.